There is one man who just might be able to save the world from Donald Trump: we need to run Al Franken for President.

 Hear me out.
 Granted, this would be seen as a humorous publicity stunt, but it would have a deadly serious objective, one that could literally affect the course of history.
 I think Franken may be the one person who can separate Donald Trump from his supporters.

 That’s because the hardcore Trump supporter is an authoritarian personality, who always seeks a strongman to protect him.
 Trump’s supporters feel threatened by a changing world, particularly when they feel it erodes what little power and prestige they have.
-And so what they want is not integrity and negotiation skills, but the opposite.
+And so what they want is not integrity or a professional approach to politics, but the opposite.
 They want someone who will get in the face of their perceived enemies, and tell it like it is.

 This is why every time progressives and the media attack Trump, but fail to bring him down, the authoritarian personalities in the MAGA hats are not dissuaded, they are reassured, even overjoyed.
 Trump is tougher than their enemies, and he is on their side.
 They are following someone who can protect them.

 And so Trump’s greatest weakness, ironically, would be a demonstration of his weakness.
-Instead of constantly saying Trump is a boor, Trump’s critics should show how weak he is.
-At that point, his supporters will begin to waver.
+Instead of constantly saying Trump is an embarrassing huckster, Trump’s critics should drill down on how weak he is.

 Donald Trump, Narcissist